 The most effective ways for financial businesses to use social media

-Offering educational content that allows your audience to better understand an area of interest, or some relevant area of finance, can be a great way to build engagement and excitement around your brand and services.
+Offering educational content that allows your audience to better understand an area of interest or some relevant area of finance, can be a great way to build engagement and excitement around your brand and services.

 Campaigns that involve some level of interactivity are a great way to build engagement amongst your consumer base and act as a great foundation for further individual communication with your audience across social platforms.

-While a competition may be nothing new, with the right kind of competition, something that is relevant to your brand and is of interest to your audience, can be a quick and effective way to boost social activity and garner interest in your social channels.
+While competition may be nothing new, with the right kind of competition, something that is relevant to your brand and is of interest to your audience, can be a quick and effective way to boost social activity and garner interest in your social channels.

-Inclusive, platform specific promotions
+Inclusive, platform-specific promotions

 Targeting a specific social media channel with a campaign that is unique and related to that channel will produce great results.
 Especially if your creative angle can approach that channel in a way that’s never been done before.

 Attaching your campaign to a big event, or to another relevant brand, can be a great way to pull in a new audience with mutual benefit for all involved.
-They key to this approach to social media marketing is finding the right partnership or affiliation.
-If it makes sense, and if it both brands can be integrated in a way that offers something truly unique, it’s a sure fire way to build maximum engagement around both brands, creating a unique and exciting conversation across social media.
+The key to this approach to social media marketing is finding the right partnership or affiliation.
+If it makes sense, and if it both brands can be integrated in a way that offers something truly unique, it’s a sure-fire way to build maximum engagement around both brands, creating a unique and exciting conversation across social media.

-Here’s a great example this in practise.
+Here’s a great example this in practice.
 Starting in 2011, BNP Paribas took on a bold and highly creative vision for a social campaign called ‘We are Tennis’, building on their already standing sponsorships to create a digital community sharing a passion for tennis, generosity and innovation, all built with their brand at its core.

 However, it wasn’t until 2013 when their campaign jumped to new heights.
-To mark the 40th anniversary between the bank and the French Open, BNP Paribas effectively newsjacked the Roland Garros tournament and the hype surrounding French number 1 Joe Wilfred Tsonga with a ‘Tweet and shoot’ robot that could be controlled by followers on twitter.
+To mark the 40th anniversary between the bank and the French Open, BNP Paribas effectively newsjacked the Roland Garros tournament and the hype surrounding French number 1 Joe Wilfred Tsonga with a ‘Tweet and shoot’ robot that could be controlled by followers on Twitter.
 This campaign ticked every box.
 It was memorable, engaging and immersive.
 Effectively bringing the audience closer to the action than ever before.

 A quick summary…

-To be successful on social media, Financial brands need to build an audience centric approach that is built around a firm understanding of the audience in question.
+To be successful on social media, Financial brands need to build an audience-centric approach that is built around a firm understanding of the audience in question.
 This means a tone of voice that resonates, a strategy that connects and an approach that covers only the channels relevant to the people you want to engage.